-Choosing the best geared tripod head is not difficult – as there are not that many to choose from.
+Choosing the best-geared tripod head is not difficult – as there are not that many to choose from.
 But if you want precision control a geared head is a much better option than other tripod heads.

 A decent ball head or 3-way head gives solid support for shake-free shooting, but they can be a frustration when you need to make precise adjustments.
-For landscape or architectural photography, where you need keep everything on the level, or for extreme close-ups, positioning is often critical.
+For landscape or architectural photography, where you need to keep everything on level, or for extreme close-ups, positioning is often critical.
 Try as you might to adjust a conventional head to your exact requirements, it can often sag or drift slightly after you tighten the clamp and release your grip on the camera.

 A geared head offers the ultimate solution to the problem.
 Instead of conventional clamps, there are three separate screw-action knobs for adjusting front/back tilt, lateral tilt and panning position.
 Typically, a full 360-degree turn of an adjustment knob will result in a mere 7-10 degrees of movement in either tilting plane of the head.
 This enables you to make the finest of adjustments with ease.

 It’s good to take the base diameter of the head into consideration so that it’s a good match for the mounting platform on your tripod legs.
 Naturally, the maximum payload should be sufficient for the heaviest camera setup that you want to use with the head.
 Bubble or spirit levels are also usually featured, which can be a great help for leveling the camera.

 The main construction material is typically aluminum, but some geared heads are made from technopolymer (high-grade plastic) or magnesium alloy.
 Some are horrifically expensive but we’ve rounded up the best-geared tripod head models on the market that come at more affordable prices.
 Here’s what they have to offer…